Giving Circles

 - Economic resilience grows through sustainable livelihoods

-For example, agroforestry systems, integral to agroecology, not only increase above-ground and soil carbon stocks, but also reduce soil erosion and degradation, mitigating greenhouse gas emissions.
+For example, agroforestry systems that are integral to agroecology not only increase above-ground and soil carbon stocks, but also reduce soil erosion and degradation, mitigating greenhouse gas emissions.

 Who should apply?

-The Giving Circle for Agroecology is designed for members of Resource Generation, Solidaire, or other progressive donor networks who are committed to supporting climate solutions and want to go deeper in their understanding of, and advocacy for, agroecological solutions.
-If you’re in RG Praxis or have signed the Redistribution Pledge, this is a natural next step; if you’re in Solidaire’s pooled-fund community, this complements your movement funding with deeper Global South learning for climate, democracy, and justice.
+The Giving Circle for Agroecology is designed for progressive donors who are committed to supporting climate solutions and want to go deeper in their understanding of, and advocacy for, agroecological solutions.
+If you have signed Resource Generation’s Redistribution Pledge, if you’re in Solidaire’s pooled-fund community, if you’ve been to a NEID “lunch and learn”, if you’ve simply just read a lot about the climate crisis and are yearning to be more deeply engaged in funding solutions — this will bring you deeper.
 Participants should each be able to donate a minimum of $10,000 toward the giving circle effort, and fundraising at least an additional $10,000 from your networks.

 Giving circles support, challenge, and inspire donors to give more, fundraise more, and make longer-lasting commitments to supporting climate justice movements in the Global South.
 We hope you will join us!